glacials/friendly_uuid/README.md

 ### What if I am already serving production traffic with full UUIDs in URLs?
 Existing links that use full UUIDs will not be broken.
-Because of the algorithm FriendlyUUID uses to lengthen shortened UUIDs, a full-length UUID is still considered a valid "shortening" of itself.
+Because of the algorithm FriendlyUUID uses to lengthen shortened UUIDs, a full-length UUID is still considered a valid shortening of itself.

-This will mean that each resource may have multiple valid URLs.
-FriendlyUUID will never change the URL it generates for a given resource, but if you have old links floating around in the wild that you want to be canonicalized you can optionally decide to forward each valid URL to the canonical one:
+This means that after installing FriendlyUUID, each resource may have multiple valid URLs.
+Rails URL helpers will behave correctly and always return the same canonical short URL, but if there are full-form links in the wild (like on Twitter) that you want to be canonicalized you can optionally decide to forward them:

 ```ruby
 class UsersController < ApplicationController